Crossroads board agrees to audit - Farmville

 Prince Edward County Supervisor Dr. Odessa Pride said the board owes it to the future executive director to move forward with the audit, especially since a majority of the counties the organization serves have requested the audit.

 “We owe it to that new director who is coming in to have a clean slate with everything,” she said.
 “We owe it to ourselves as board members.
-We aren’t blaming anybody, however, we need to have a clean record, and like I said before, five out of seven have already agreed.”
+We aren’t blaming anybody, however, we need to have a clean record, and like I said before, five out of seven (counties) have already agreed.”

 The board has not received an estimate for the cost of forensic audit that goes back three years, but Interim Director Pam Wallace pointed out that the organization’s annual regular audit costs $48,000.